nikhil123421/nikhil123421/README.md

 - 🔭 I’m currently working on mastering **Data Structures & Algorithms (DSA)** in **C++**
 - 🌱 I’m currently learning topics like Binary Search, Linked Lists, Trees, Recursion, Sorting, and more
-- 🚀 I’m trying to up my skills by learning more things and building consistency
+- 🚀 I’m interested in full stack development and learning the same.
+I am also discovering open source and aiming to contribute and work in teams and larger codespaces.
 - 🤔 I’m looking for help with growing as a programmer and exploring new areas
 - 💬 Ask me about Python, DSA strategies, or LeetCode prep
 - 📫 How to reach me: https://www.linkedin.com/in/nikhil-patil-657b08307/ & p.nikhil046@gmail.com